tsemach/typescript-txjs/README.md

 ## Description
 **TxJS** implement an execution model based on [RxJS](https://rxjs-dev.firebaseapp.com/) and [TypeSript](https://www.typescriptlang.org/).
-In many cases an applciation needs to preform a flow (some job) which is a collection of small "steps" ( a component).
+In many cases application needs to preform a flow (some job) which is a collection of small "steps" (a component).
 This get complicated when some of the steps are asynchronous specially in nodejs environment.

-So this module aim to provide a set of classes helping to solve such a problem.
+So this module aim to provide a set of classes helping to modeling a design solving such problems.

-* **Component** - is one of the building block of a job. it is a regular class (usually a singleton) which does some work.
+* **Component** - is one of the building block of a job. it is just a regular class (usually a singleton) which does any work.
-BUT a component has NO API to activate its work, you can say that components are `floating in the air`.
+BUT a component has NO API to activate its work, you can say that components is kind of `floating in the air`.
 The only way to communicate with a component is by *send it a message*.
+What unique about a component is that its include a "mountpoint".
+Using this *mountpoint* the component able to communicate with the world.

 * **MountPoint** - is a class which has two way communication channels with the world.
-A component use a mountpoint to get messages from the world and to send messages back reply.
+A component use a mountpoint to get messages on "*tasks*" channel and reply back "*reply*" channel.
-Mountpoint is using two RxJs Subjects to get message and to send back replies.
+Mountpoint is using two RxJs Subjects to get and send back messages.

-* **Job** - is a class store a collection of components which are running one by another to for fill a complete flow.
+* **Job** - is a class store collection of components which are running one by another to for fill a complete flow.
 Output of previous component is the input to the next one.
-A job use the component's mountpoint to send it task to the component getting reply back and send to next one.
+A job use the component's mountpoint to send its task then while getting reply it send it to next one.

     >One of strong feature of a Job to serialize / deserialize.
 In the middle of a Job execution you serialize it to a JSON, store it then later on rebuild it and continue it execution